Consumer Health Data Privacy Policy

-This policy is available at https://www.rhythms.life/legal and is linked conspicuously in the Rhythms app wherever consumer health data is collected.
+This policy is available at rhythms.life/consumer-health-data-privacy-policy and is linked in the Rhythms app under Profile.

 We collect the following consumer health data only when you voluntarily provide it through the app and only after you have given your explicit consent (see Section 4):